Docs/Using Flowly/Providers & models

 • On an auth/rate-limit/overload failure, the current key is marked failed with a 60-second cooldown and the next available key is picked round-robin.
 If every key is in cooldown, the one expiring soonest is used rather than failing outright.

-• Rotation only happens with more than one key β€” a single key never rotates.
+• Rotation only happens with more than one key — a single key never rotates.

 • Rotation does not happen during streaming.
 Streaming picks a key once; on a stream-open failure it yields an error without rotating.
 Only non-streaming calls rotate.

-• xai_oauth has no rotator β€” it does a single token refresh and one retry on HTTP 401.
+• xai_oauth and openai_codex have no rotator — each does a single token refresh and one retry on HTTP 401. openai_codex treats a 403 as a plan-entitlement error (not authenticated to use Codex) and doesn't retry it.

-• Flowly hosted does not use fallback keys β€” it uses a single refreshable account token.
+• Flowly hosted does not use fallback keys — it uses a single refreshable account token.

 Prompt caching